PLorei/Personal-Site/README.md

 * Added slide-in effect for list of links
 * Added a link to this github repo

+#What I learned
+* You save a ton of time writing PHP functions __before__ writing HTML
+ * For checkpoint 1, I simply looked at my HTML and converted repeated markup into functions
+ * This time I wrote the functions and used them to build the repeating markup
+* Hi-res background images make simple pages stand out
+* Subtle transitions = better
+* Take frequent backups.
+Also be sure to make hard copies of the files and not just links to the htdocs folder :grimacing:

 _This site was developed and tested on Google Chrome and Firefox, it would be preferred if you used one of those browsers when viewing_